leesaichee/Python-Instacart/README.md

 The customer data and the “prices” column in the products data set were both fabricated for the purpose of the Career Foundry Data Analytics course.

 ## Tools
-Python (Pandas, Numpy, Seaborn, Matplotlib, Scipy), Excel
+- Python (Pandas, Numpy, Seaborn, Matplotlib, Scipy)
+- Excel

 ## Project Folders Arrangement
 1. [Project Management](01%20Project%20Management)